peterhinch/micropython-micro-gui/README.md

 A callback function receives positional arguments.
 The first is a reference to the object raising the callback.
 Subsequent arguments are user defined, and are specified as a tuple or list of items.
 Callbacks and their argument lists are
-optional: a default null function and empty list are provided.
+optional: a default null function and empty tuple are provided.
 Callbacks may optionally be written as bound methods.
 This facilitates communication between widgets.